Emmotes/ic_spoilers/docs/fen.md

 # Specialisations

 Shadows of the Underdark
-> Fen imbues her blade with eldritch energy, increasing the effect of `$(upgrade_name id)` by `$(amount)%` and causing her normal attack to deal an additional 5 seconds of BUD based damage with each hit.
+> Fen imbues her blade with eldritch energy, increasing the effect of Mischievous, but Dangerous by `$(amount)%` and causing her normal attack to deal an additional 5 seconds of BUD based damage with each hit.

 Curse of the Dhampir
 > Fen embraces her Dhampir heritage and increases her damage by `$(amount)%`.